OtakuStan/OS-Discord-Bot/README.md

 A Discord BOT for OtakuStan to help manage OtakuStan's discord servers easily and seamlessly.

 ## About
-This Discor Bot helps you to manage your Discord Server on your server to interact and have fun with your server members to keep your server ever active.
+This Discord Bot helps you to manage various aspects on your discord server, interact with members and have fun with your server members to keep your server ever active.

 This is made is Python and python discord library Discord.py